OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

 	 def require_gradients (varname, gradients):
-             """Requests that the component be able to provide (after execution) a list of gradients of a variable w.r.t. a list of variables.
+             """Requests that the component be able to provide (after execution) a list of gradients w.r.t. a list of variables.
 The format of the gradients list is [dvar_1, dvar_2, ..., dvar_n].
 The component should return a list with entries of either a name, a tuple of the form (name,index) or None.
 None indicates that the component cannot